dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 * if we are using a single root approach we will have a path in the form of: `/path/to/folder/and/file`
 * if we are using a multi-root approach the the path will be similar to: `<device_id>/path/to/folder/and/file` (where device_id is what identify the file system to be used, and the device, what it is depend on the os, it can be a letter, a number, a mix, etc.)

 We will cover the single root approach, but eventually changing to a multi-root approach should be pretty easy.
-One last thing to keep in mind is that the path separator is another design decision, mostly every operating system use either "/" or "\" (the latter is mostly on windows os and derivatives), but in theory everything can be used as a path separator, we will stick with the unix-friendly "/".
+One last thing to keep in mind is that the path separator is another design decision, mostly every operating system use either "/" or "\" (the latter is mostly on windows os and derivatives), but in theory everything can be used as a path separator, we will stick with the unix-friendly "/", just keep in mind if going for the "windows" way, the separator is the same as the escape character, so it can interfere with the escape sequences.

 For example let's assume that we have the following list of mountpoints: